BibleNLP/sign-bibles-dataset/sign_bibles_dataset/dataprep/dbl_signbibles/dbl_sign/README.md

+NOTE: most of the things in this folder are outdated.
+The verse-matching code migrated to ebible utils, and is deprecated.
+The downloading code no longer works after the DBL added a login requirement.

 # DBL Sign Language Video Downloader

 A Python-based tool for downloading and managing sign language video content from the Digital Bible Library (DBL).
 Features include:
 - Modern GUI with progress tracking